CurveDocs/curve-docs/docs/lending/contracts/cryptofrompoolsrate.md

 ### `COLLATERAL_IX`
 !!! description "`CryptoFromPoolsRate.COLLATERAL_IX(arg0: uint256) -> uint256: view`"

     Getter for the index of the collateral token within the pool.
-TODO

     Returns: coin index (`uint256`).